carerix/Cx-WP-Plugin/README.md

 ## Multilingual Websites

 The Carerix WordPress plugin supports multilingualism.
 To do this, you use a multilingual plugin.
-Carerix supports <a href="https://wpml.org/" target="_blank" rel="noopener noreferrer">Multilingual Plugin WPML</a>, the most popular plugin on multilingualism.
+Carerix supports [Multilingual Plugin WPML](http://wpml.org/), the most popular plugin on multilingualism.
 We assume that you all vacancies in both Dutch as a 2nd language publishing (English in this example).
 Proceed as follows

 1. Make Carerix in another medium (in tables).
 You've already medium 'web', add a new medium to eg code web-en 'for English.
 2. Create an additional publications of a job